Practical guide: Everything you need to know about real estate capital gains tax: ganancia patrimonial and plusvalía municipal

-If you have purchased a property in Spain and are considering selling it, be aware that you will be subject to capital gains tax, Impuesto sobre el Incremento de Patrimonio or Ganancia patrimonial.
-This tax applies to the difference between the purchase price and the resale price of your property.
+If you have purchased real estate in Spain andare considering selling it, you should be aware that you will be subject to capital gains tax, known as Impuesto sobre el Incremento de Patrimonio or Ganancia patrimonial.
+This tax is applied to the difference between the purchase price and the resale price of your property.

 The tax rates vary depending on the tax status of the owner (tax resident or non-resident) and the length of ownership.
 There are cases of exemption, especially if you reinvest your money in a primary residence on Spanish territory.